jayendra-ram/nspire-chem/README.md

 # nspire-chem
-Chemistry Programs written for TI-Nspire
+Chemistry Programs written in Python for TI-Nspire